Wisdom, Schwindel homer as Cubs rally past Diamondbacks 5-4 – KION546

 AP Baseball Writer

+“I was riding the momentum right there,” Schwindel said.
+“So I think that was the intent on the swing.”

-Schwindel and Wisdom also hit back-to-back homers during Chicago’s 7-6 loss on Saturday.
+Schwindel and Wisdom also hit consecutive homers during Chicago’s 7-6 loss on Saturday.
+The last time the same two Cubs hit back-to-back homers in consecutive games was Hall of Famer Ernie Banks and Jim Hickman on Aug.
+23-24, 1969, according to the team.

+“We feed off each other’s energy, so it’s been great,” Wisdom said.

 P.J.
 Higgins drove in three runs with his first career triple for Chicago.
 Keegan Thompson (4-0) worked three innings of one-run ball for the win.